System Design Space

 From Dynamo, Cassandra inherited:

-• Consistent Hashing for distribution
+• Consistent hashing for key distribution

 Architecture visualization